GED In Nebraska

 If you take the GED exam online, the price per subtest is also $36 or $144 for the entire GED battery.
 As stated above, you should additionally count the cost of the required four GED Ready tests, so your total will be $172.

-Introducing The Online GED Test
+Introducing the Online Nebraska GED Test

 As said before, GED testing is now also possible over the Internet.
 Until recently, GED test-takers were required to show up at an official Nebraska GED testing center and take the four subtests face-to-face, but that has changed.

 The GED exam is now offered in an online version as well, with an online proctor.
-Qualifying students need to score “green” on the GED Ready® practice test.
+Qualifying students need to score “green” on the GED Ready practice test.
 More information is found here: The online GED test.

-What’s On The GED Test?
+What’s on the Nebraska GED Test?

-The GED exam is for people who never finished high school and who want to get into college and training programs or get better employment.
+The GED exam is for people who have never finished high school and who want to get into college and training programs or get better employment.
 Virtually all U.S. colleges and employers consider the GED certificate equivalent to a high school diploma.

 Many employers require applicants to hold a GED certificate or high school diploma for employment or promotions.
 The GED exam is now more comprehensive than ever before and is better in line with university requirements and industry demands.
-The free support offered on this website (practice tests and video lessons) is courtesy of Onsego GED Prep, a premium course recognized by GED Testing Service.

 GED Scoring